LeiTong02/CLANet/README.md

 pip install -r requirements.txt
 ```
 ## Dataset
-The publication of the Dataset is under AstraZeneca company internal ethic checking, will come soon.
+The Dataset is currently undergoing internal ethical checking at AstraZeneca company and will be published soon.
-* After data preparation, you will be able to see the following directory structure:
+* After the data preparation, you will find the following directory structure:
   ```
   Cell_lines
   ├── A427 (cell line name)